 Search engines can be oversaturated with bloggers and companies that are all vying for top positions.
 There is so much competition, you may wonder if it's even possible to get onto the first page for your chosen keywords, never mind hit that elusive yet lucrative number one spot.

-Tools such as Google's Keyword Planner will help you find out how many people actually search for your targeted key phrases on a monthly basis in any given area, and from here you can work out how valuable they will be to your campaign.
-Best of all, the software will often suggest long-tail keywords that are not as highly searched but could be just as, if not more, relevant to your business.
+Tools such as Google's Keyword Planner and SEMrush will help you find out how many people actually search for your targeted key phrases on a monthly basis in any given area, and from here you can work out how valuable they will be to your campaign.

 A few minutes of keyword research could mean the difference between a mediocre campaign and one that drives a seriously impressive return on investment.